Polsaker/bunny-cyborg/README.md

-# markov-rabbit
+# bunny-cyborg
-A markov chain IRC bot
+A talking IRC bot